 Sometimes, even couples with the best of intentions can't save their marriage.
 In Alabama, couples have the option to file for divorce using the state's no-fault or fault-based procedure.
 A no-fault divorce is available in all 50 states because it is the most streamlined way to end a marriage.

 Marriage is a legal contract, which means that the court must have a legally acceptable reason (grounds) before a judge can grant a divorce.
-Each state's grounds vary, but all states have adopted some form of no-fault divorce, which means that neither spouse must prove that the other is responsible for the breakdown of the marriage.
+Each state's grounds vary, but all states have adopted some form of no-fault divorce, which means that neither spouse must prove that the other is responsible for the marriage's breakdown.

 Alabama allows spouses to allege one of two reasons as a reason for the divorce:

-If you would like a court to grant your divorce based on your spouse's actions, Alabama law allows you to file for a fault-based divorce.
-In many cases, spouses don't want to air their dirty laundry aired in a public forum, like a courtroom, but in other situations, a spouse's misconduct may be so extreme or severe that it's very relevant to the divorce proceedings and should be alleged and proven.
+If you want a court to grant your divorce based on your spouse's bad actions, Alabama law allows you to file for a fault-based divorce.
+In many cases, spouses don't want to air their dirty laundry in a public forum, like a courtroom.
+Still, in other situations, a spouse's misconduct may be so extreme or severe that it's very relevant to the divorce proceedings and should be alleged and proven.

-It's important to understand that if you pursue a fault-based divorce, you will have to prove your allegations against your spouse.
-While this may allow you the opportunity to shout to the world that it’s not your fault that your marriage ended, it will also likely cost you more in legal fees and take much more time before the court finalizes the divorce.
+It's important to understand that you will have to prove your allegations against your spouse if you pursue a fault divorce.
+While this may allow you the opportunity to shout to the world that the divorce isn't your fault, it will also likely cost you more in legal fees and take much more time before the court finalizes the divorce.

 The acceptable grounds for a fault-based divorce in Alabama include:

-In Alabama, you can file for divorce based on your spouse's history of violence or cruelty toward you throughout the marriage.
-The process is generally the same as any other fault-based grounds, except that you'll need to prove that you were fearful for your life or health during the violence.
+You can also file for divorced based on your spouse's history of violence or cruelty toward you throughout the marriage.
+The process is generally the same as any other fault divorce, except that you'll need to prove that you were fearful for your life or health as a result of the violence.

 For example, in one Alabama case, a wife filed for divorce based on her husband's history of cruelty and violence.
 She demonstrated to the court that her husband pulled her hair, choked her, and struck her in the face.
-This was enough to show the court that her husband's actions caused her to fear for her health and safety, so the court granted the fault-based divorce.
+This was enough to prove to the court that her husband's actions caused her to fear for her health and safety, so the court granted the fault-based divorce.
 (Turner v.
 Turner, 44 Ala.
 437.)

 Yes.
-If spouses can agree on all the major legal issues, like child support, child custody, property division, and spousal support, you can file together and request an uncontested divorce.
-In this type of proceeding, you can file the petition for divorce in any county in the state of Alabama, if you have lived in the state for at least 6 months.
+If spouses can agree on all the legal issues in their case, like child support, child custody, property division, and spousal support, you can file together and request an uncontested divorce.
+In this type of proceeding, you can file the petition for divorce in any county in the state of Alabama as long as you've lived in the state for at least 6 months.

-Couples would provide a settlement agreement to the judge to approve.
-If you disagree on any issue prior to the judge signing the agreement, you case will become contested and you'll have the option to go to trial.
+Couples pursuing an uncontested divorce must provide a settlement agreement to the court for the judge's approval.
+If you disagree on any issue before the judge signs off on the agreement, you case will become contested and you'll have the option to go to trial.
 Similarly, if you're going through a no-fault or fault-based divorce, you can ask the judge to convert it to an uncontested divorce.

-Courts can only grant a legal separation if the following conditions are present:
+Courts can only grant a legal separation if the following conditions are met:

-Neither spouse can change the terms of the legal separation unless they both agree, in writing, and present the new agreement to the court for approval.
-If one spouse wants to modify the agreement, but the other doesn't, the requesting spouse must prove there has been a material change in circumstances since the court entered the original order or separation.
+Neither spouse can change the legal separation terms unless they both agree to do so in writing and present the new agreement to the court for approval.
+If one spouse wants to modify the agreement, but the other doesn't, the requesting spouse must file a motion with the court and prove a material change in circumstances occurred since the court entered the original order or separation.
 (Ala.
 Code § 30-2-40.)